lukas-krecan/JsonUnit/README.md

     JsonAssert.setOptions(IGNORING_ARRAY_ORDER, IGNORING_EXTRA_FIELDS);

-In fluent assertion, you can set options like this
+In fluent assertion, you can set options in the following way

     assertThatJson("{\"test\":{\"a\":1, \"b\":2, \"c\":3}}")
         .when(IGNORING_EXTRA_FIELDS).isEqualTo("{\"test\":{\"b\":2}}");